arieh/Class.def/README.md

 *NOTE: It is very important that you use the `new` operator on both, or the execution order will get break*

 This should work on any instance of Class, no matter how it was defiened.

+## Limitations:
+  1. You must make sure you use the new operator for both the `Class.def` and the inherited Class.
+  2. If you use the `Class.def` syntax to create base Calses, make sure you pass them arguments, even if it's an empty literal.
+Failing to do so will result in funky behaviors.
+  3. I have obviosly not tested this too much, so use with caution.